 At the extreme, an infinitely low resistance (nearly zero Ohms) would result in a very high current flowing through it, effectively being a short circuit.

 Low load is the opposite - a lower current resulting from a higher resistance.

-An infinitely high resistance results in extremely low loading (see OFF LOAD switch).
+An infinitely high resistance (i.e. an open circuit) results in zero loading see OFF LOAD switch).

 Pentodes are more complicated than Triodes due to their extra electrode, known as the 'screen', and the voltage of this screen is also related to the critical load value.

 So why use the critical load value?
 Pentodes are far more power efficient at critical load, so this choice results in a good compromise between low distortion and power.
 When this approach is combined with NFB (negative feedback) it reduces the residual distortion which increases at higher output signal levels, and it reduces output transformer core saturation distortion.
 However, low distortion was not of primary concern in guitar amps (and small PA's) so these employed very little NFB, like the Fender Champ with its classic sound.